Sociopathic Smile: Spotting A Hidden Warning Sign

 Their smile can make their partner feel like they are going crazy or overreacting, making it easier for them to control the relationship.

-They may use their smile to make their partner feel like they are not in danger, even when they are being physically or emotionally abused.
+They may smile to make the other person feel safe, even when they are hurting them emotionally or physically.

-A sociopath’s smile can make their partner feel like they are the problem, making it easier for them to continue the abuse.
+A sociopath’s smile can make their partner feel like they are the problem, making it easier for them to continue the hurtful behavior.

-They may use their smile to make their partner feel like they are not in danger, even when they are being threatened.
+They may use their smile to make a partner feel safe, even while applying pressure or control.

-Their smile can deceive their partner into a false sense of security, making it easier for the sociopath to continue their threatening behavior.
+The smile can create a false sense of security, making it easier for the sociopath to continue coercive behavior.

 Manipulation